yudaprama/agenticSeek/README.md

 * 📋 Plans & Executes Complex Tasks - From trip planning to complex projects — it can split big tasks into steps and get things done using multiple AI agents.

-* 🎙️ Voice-Enabled - Clean, fast, futuristic voice and speech to text allowing you to talk to it like it's your personal AI from a sci-fi movie
+* 🎙️ Voice-Enabled - Clean, fast, futuristic voice and speech to text allowing you to talk to it like it's your personal AI from a sci-fi movie.
+(In progress)

 ### **Demo**